Skip to main content

 Where Do I Vote?

-If you chose to cast your ballot in person, you can locate your local polling place on the Vermont Secretary of State website.
+If you choose to cast your ballot in person, you can find your local polling place on the Vermont Secretary of State website.
+This site offers other valuable voting resources as well.

 There are several ways to register to vote in Vermont.
 This includes registering: